 We hope you’ll be a part of our legacy!

 Our summer camp program, offered at Camp Ozanam for both boys and girls ages 8 to 14, provides the benefits of a traditional summer residential camp in a safe, fun-filled atmosphere where campers are inspired by the gospel of Jesus Christ.
 SVdP offers a free one week summer camp program for children who present an identifiable need such as death in family, foster care, underprivileged, and/or economic hardship.
+For general information about our Summer Camp Program who may be eligible, and how to enroll a camper, download our General Camp Ozanam Brochure.

 Depending on your age and interest, we have three different programs campers can choose.